SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Anuraag Bhatnagar

-And typically historically if you look at the trends, Q4 is even stronger in absolutes than Q3.
-Yeah.
+Typically, historically, if you look at the trend, Q4 is even stronger in absolutes than Q3.
+If you look at as a cycle as well.

 Achal Kumar